interdobs/SQLDWH/README.md

 # Data Warehousing Project

 ## Overview
-This is the Interdobs Webflix SQL DWH
+This is the Interdobs Webflix SQL DWH powered by HANA.